team-gryffindor/MentorMatch/README.md

 ### Installing Dependencies

 You must install Docker to be able to run this application.
-Please reference [Docker](https://www.docker.com/)
+Please reference [Docker](https://www.docker.com/) on the installation procedure.

 ### Development Environment